canonical/checkbox/docs/tutorial/using-checkbox/advanced-config.rst

   # This also hides resource and attachments, they are automated as well!
   output = hide-automated

-We can also obtain the opposite result, sometimes we may want to have as much information possible about a Checkbox execution, for example, we may want to read when a job is started.
-Check out the following launcher to get that.
+We can also obtain the opposite result: sometimes we may want to have as much information possible about a Checkbox execution.
+For example, we may want to read when a job is started.
+The following launcher accomplishes that:

 .. code:: none